kpenev/AstroWISP/documentation/sphinx/source/user_documentation/fit_star_shape.rst

 Currently only piecewise bi-cubic PSF/PRF models are supported, with the shape constrained to depend smoothly on image position and any other user-defined parameters, possibly accross multiple images simultaneously and the amplitudes (fluxs) of sources being independent of each other.
-The following must be specified by the user:
+Fitting is done by constructing an instance of :class:`FitStarShape` and calling it on a collection of frames to be fit simultaneously and a list of all the sources in each frame.
+The exact
+accomplished by
+specifying the frames to process and a list of sources for each frame The following configuration parameters control the fitting:

     * **Source lists:** dictionary, with keys - the filename of the reduced frame to fit the PSF/PRF of and values - list of sources to process, defining at